eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 * A C compiler (most commonly GCC or clang on Linux, Visual Studio on Windows, XCode on macOS);
 * `Git <https://git-scm.com/>`__ version control system;
 * `CMake <https://cmake.org/download/>`__, version 3.10 or later;
-* Optionally `OpenSSL <https://www.openssl.org/>`__, preferably version 1.1 or
+* Optionally, `OpenSSL <https://www.openssl.org/>`__, preferably version 1.1 or
 later to use TLS over TCP.
 If you need to reduce the footprint or have issues with the FindOpenSSL CMake script, you can explicitly disable this by setting ENABLE\_SSL=NO

 Post Installation Requirements